Science

 Meanwhile, the lack of quality electricity supply is driving the carbon dioxide-intensive diesel generation market.
 By 2040, Africa is projected to quadruple its electricity consumption, consuming at the same level as India and all of Latin America in 2010.
 In Nigeria, an estimated 26% households and 86% of businesses have unregulated diesel generators.

-According to 2014 article published in Center for Global Development, the average Sub-Saharan African consumes just 536 kWh/year, as opposed to 6,627 in Europe.
+According to a 2014 article published in Center for Global Development, the average Sub-Saharan African consumes just 536 kWh/year, as opposed to 6,627 in Europe.
 Solar PV, in addition to a storage system, emits 50 g of CO2 eq/kWh.

 “Assuming that 70% of the 800 million people currently without power, electrify with solar plus storage, instead of small diesel generators, this represents a potential emissions avoidance of 96%”